 GOES-12 was successfully launched on July 23, 2001.
-As of April 1, 2003, GOES-12 became the operational East Coast satellite at 75 W. On September 2, 2003, the SXI went into Safe Mode locking the filter wheel and turning off the High Voltage Power Supply (HVPS) and on November 11, 2003, the SXI pre-filter failed allowing unfiltered sun-light into the instrument.
+As of April 1, 2003, GOES-12 became the operational East Coast satellite at 75° W. On September 2, 2003, the SXI went into Safe Mode locking the filter wheel and turning off the High Voltage Power Supply (HVPS) and on November 11, 2003, the SXI pre-filter failed allowing unfiltered sun-light into the instrument.
 SXI filtered channels are unaffected.
 The SXI continues to experience problems with stray light.
-Currently the instrument is in safe mode.
+SXI Imaging has been indefinitely suspended as of 4/12/2007.